|

 wits about you later today."
 He carefully added a measure

-resistant to the after effects of alcohol than elves or men,"he
+affected by the after effects of alcohol than men"he

 dipped his wooden stirrer into an earthenware jar and drew out